countable/node-dogecoin/README.md

 ## Examples

 Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets) and [this example wallet app](https://github.com/countable/dogelet).
+I also wrote a [wallet app](https://github.com/countable/dogelet) to test this module.

 ```js
 var dogecoin = require('node-dogecoin')()